Tarkint attack (2021): Incident

 A UN force MINUSMA patrol in Mali was in the north of the country in Gao region.
 The mixed reconnaissance company of the German contingent, which also includes Irish and Belgian soldiers, was on a reconnaissance mission.
 The attack happened near the community of Tarkint, about 180 kilometers northeast of the provincial capital Gao.

 At 8:28 a.m. local time on June 25, 2021, a suicide bomber in a pickup broke through the outer ring of a wagon castle built with the help of armored vehicles and detonated an explosive device.
-An tank truck was placed in this inner ring, which was parked 20 meters from the than exploded pickup.
-The tank truck didn't explod.
+A tank truck was placed in this inner ring, which was parked 20 meters from the than exploded pickup.
+The tank truck didn't explode.
 Twelve German soldiers and one Belgian soldier from the MINUSMA mission were wounded as a result of the detonation.
 According to German Defense Minister Annegret Kramp-Karrenbauer, three of the injured were seriously wounded.
 The rescue chain was then triggered and the international forces involved in the mission were flown out by helicopter.
 The seriously injured were transported to neighboring Niger.

 Six wounded soldiers were flown from Gao to Cologne on June 26, 2021, in an air force Airbus A400M equipped with intensive care equipment (StratAirMedEvac) for further medical treatment and transferred from there to the German Armed Forces Central Hospital in Koblenz.
 A second plane flew over Niamey, Niger, another six injured soldiers to Stuttgart.
 From there they were transferred to the Bundeswehr hospital in Ulm.
 Operations took place in both hospitals immediately upon arrival.